-Most people wait until the Black Friday sales to start their holiday shopping, but there are many good reasons to do your shopping throughout the year.
+Most people wait until the Black Friday sales to start their holiday shopping, but there are many good reasons to do your holiday shopping throughout the year.
 Avoiding last minute procrastination has many payoffs.
-Here are some of the benefits of doing your shopping throughout the year rather than waiting for December.
+Here are some of the benefits of doing your holiday shopping throughout the year rather than waiting for December.

 Avoid Last Minute Price Gouging